Atcham (and Shrewsbury from 1871), Shropshire

 County of Salop:

-Acton Burnel, Alberbury, Albrighton, Astley, Atcham, Battlefield, Berrington, Cardeston, Church Preen, Church Pulverbatch, Condover, Cound, Cressage, Eaton Constantine, Fitz, Ford, Frodesley, Great Hanwood, Habberley, Harley, Hughley, Kenley, Leighton, Lutton, Melverley, Minsterley, Montford, Pitchford, Pontesbury (2), Preston Gubbals, Ruckley [and Langley], Shineton, Stapleton, Shrawardine, Uffington, Uppington, Upton Magna, Westbury, Wilhington, Woollaston, Wroxeter.
+Acton Burnell, Alberbury, Albrighton, Astley, Atcham, Battlefield, Berrington, Cardeston (or Cardiston), Church Preen, Church Pulverbatch, Condover, Cound, Cressage, Eaton Constantine, Fitz, Ford, Frodesley, Great Hanwood, Habberley, Harley, Hughley, Kenley, Leighton, Lutton, Melverley, Minsterley, Montford, Pitchford, Pontesbury (2), Preston Gubbals, Ruckley and Langley, Shineton, Shrawardine, Stapleton, Sutton, Uffington, Uppington, Upton Magna, Westbury, Withington, Woollaston, Wroxeter.

 County of Montgomery: Bauseley, Criggion, Middletown, Rhos Goch.

-A chapel was also erected to the east of the workhouse.
+A long, three-storey infirmary block was erected at the north of the main workhouse.

 During the First World War, the Union workhouse became Berrington War Hospital.

 Afterwards, it reverted to civilian use becoming the Poor Law Hospital for Shropshire and was later known as Cross Houses Hospital.
-It was later used as offices by the Shropshire Health Authority but in 2004, after a period of lying empty, the site was redeveloped with the original main building being retained.
+It was later used as offices by the Shropshire Health Authority but in 2004, after a period of lying empty, the site was redeveloped with the original main building, the 1850 infirmary and the chapel being retained.

 The Atcham Union operated a number of children's scattered homes in Shrewsbury.
 The first, opened in 1911, was Besford House on Trinity Street.
 It was followed in around 1915 by Belle Vue House, also on Trinity Street, and Pen-y-Bont on Betton Street.
 In the 1920s, these three could house a total of 100 children.
 A receiving home for twelve children was opened at 143 Abbey Foregate.
 Other locations that may have served as homes were Grasmere, London Road (for boys), and on Holywell Street.